Decay estimates of solutions to the compressible Euler-Maxwell system in R3: Introduction

 There exists a sufficiently small $\delta_0>0$ such that if $\mathcal{E}_3(0)\le \delta_0$, then there exists a unique global solution $(n,u,E,B)(t)$ to the Euler-Maxwell system \eqref{EM per} satisfying

 Furthermore, if $\mathcal{E}_N(0)<+\infty$ for any $N\ge 3$, there exists an increasing continuous function $P_N(\cdot)$ with $P_N(0)=0$ such that the unique solution satisfies

 \end{theorem}

-The proof of Theorem \ref{existence} is inspired by the recent works of Guo \cite{G12} and Wang \cite{W12}.
-The major difficulty here is the regularity-loss of the electromagnetic field.
+The proof of Theorem \ref{existence} is inspired by the recent work of Guo \cite{G12}.
+The new major difficulty here is the regularity-loss of the electromagnetic field.
 We will do the refined energy estimates stated in Lemma \ref{energy lemma}--\ref{other di}, which allow us to deduce

 and for $N\ge 4$,